HadrienG2/subwoofer/README.md

   subnormal input occurence remains higher than a certain threshold.

-Furthermore, by comparing results from different data types on the fastest data sources, you can also check presence or absence of type-dependent limitations of the CPU's subnormal fallback: is it slower on double-precision operands?
-Does it "serialize" SIMD operations into scalar operations or SIMD operations of smaller width?
+Furthermore, by comparing results from different data types on the fastest data sources, you can also check for type-dependent limitations of the CPU's subnormal fallback:

+- Is it slower on double-precision operands than on single-precision operands?
+- Does it "serialize" SIMD operations on vectors of subnormal numbers into scalar operations or SIMD operations of smaller width?